IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 ### Due Week 4:

-- Weekly post on your process website
+**Weekly post on your process website**
+- highlight any progress toward your project (beyond the writing)

+**Background Section**
-- Background section due.
-Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) section of the website for details.
+- Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) section of the website for details.
     - set up a citation manager of your choice before starting (recommended)
     - Build upon the bibliography you turned in for Week 2 for this section.
     - minimum page requirement: 10 pages, 12pt font, double spaced (15-20 recommended.)
 	- All sources must be cited.
 Background section and references account for 20% of your grade.

-- Calendar of Production
+**Calendar of Production**
 - How are you going to make this project happen?
 Please make a schedule that includes a weekly breakdown of the semester, and milestones you plan to hit toward project production.
 Please be sure to also note your plans for fulfilling the public-presentation requirement of the thesis.

 ### Due Week 5:

-- Weekly post on your process website
+**Weekly post on your process website**
+- showing progress toward your project

-- 10 minute presentation of your work-in-progress: this should feature your progress toward project production.
+**10 minute presentation of your work-in-progress**
+- this should feature your progress toward project production.
 You do not need to include background research, beyond briefly establishing the context.

-- Committee Form
+**Committee Form**

 - You should have met with your external advisor in person by now, and secured their signature on the advisor agreement.

 - You should also identify 3 potential faculty IDM Faculty Readers: A full-time faculty member at IDM (or within TCS) who will be on the committee.

 - The IDM Faculty Reader will attend the student’s Thesis Defense, and will be given a digital copy of the student’s thesis paper for review at least one week BEFORE the Defense.
 Additional meetings with students are not required, but are welcome.

 - Please fill out the following form with your preferences: https://forms.gle/g1iFJjMwB3PG7Fsa9 I will do my best to match you with someone on your list.

 ### Due Week 6

-- Weekly post on your process website showing progress toward project
+**Weekly post on your process website**
+- showing progress toward your project

+**Methods section due.**
-- Methods section due.
-Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) section of the website for details.
+- Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) section of the website for details.
     - set up a citation manager of your choice before starting (recommended)
     - Build upon the method presentation you made in Week 2
     - minimum page requirement: 10 pages, 12pt font, double-spaced